 Haven’t requested your post yet?
 Here’s the form!

-Betabound is a community of over 150,000 beta testers from around the world.
-This community takes part in beta tests run by Centercode and its clients, but any company looking for beta testers can announce their beta test on Betabound for free.
+Betabound is a community of over 200,000 testers from around the world.
+This community takes part in beta tests run by Centercode and its clients, but any company looking for testers can announce their beta test on Betabound for free.

 Betabound is the tester community for Centercode, the industry leading beta management company.
 The Centercode beta management platform and managed beta tests help companies of all sizes run great beta tests (using the testers from Betabound).
 Centercode also has a free beta management library that features tons of practical advice on tackling every stage and challenge that you might encounter while beta testing.